jiadw007/dictionary/README.md

 structures.
 The command line for this mode is:
-$dictionary -u file-name // read the input from a file ‘file-name’
+$dictionary -u file-name // read the input from a file ‘file-name’ You can measure execution time like below:
-3. Submission
-The following contents are required for submission:
-1. Makefile: If you do not use this file, provide detail instructions on how compile and run in your REPORT file.
-2. Source Program: Provide comments.
-3. REPORT:
- The report should be in PDF format.
- The report should contain your basic info: Name, UFID and UF Email account (Not CISE account).
- State what compiler you use, how to compile, and etc.
- Function prototypes showing the structure of your programs.
- A summary of result comparison: You should put first your expectation of the comparison before running your program: i.e. what you think about the relative performance of each scheme, and why.
- Please include the structure of your program.
-List of function prototypes is not enough.
-4. Experiment with your BTree codes (d and e) in random mode with n = 1000000 and determine the optimal BTree order.
-Your report should include the insert and search times for a few of the Btree orders experimented with.
-5. Experiment with your hashed structures with s values 3, 11 and 101.
-Your report should include the insert and search times for these s values experimented with.
-6. Run your program (all codes) in random mode for n = 1000000 and tabulate the reported average insert and search times for each of the six structures (one table for inserts, another for searches).
-Show these average times also using bar charts.
-For the BTree codes, use the optimal BTree order determined in 4. and the s value determined in 5.
-7. Based on your experiments with n=1000000, what recommendations can you make about a good way to implement a dictionary whose expected size is 1000000?
-Consider environments where worst-case performance is important as well as those in which only expected performance is important.
-How about environments where in addition to insert and search we also want to support nearest match searches?
-To submit, Please compress all your files together using a zip or the tar utility and submit to the Sakai system.
-You should look for Assignment->ADS Project for the submission.
-Your submission should be named LastName_FirstName.zip(tar).
-Please make sure the name you provided is the same as the same that appears on the Sakai system.
-Please DO NOT submit directly to a TA.
-All email submission will be ignored without further notification.
-Please note that the due day is a hard deadline.
-No late submission will be allowed.
-Any submission after the deadline will not be accepted.
-4. Grading Policy
-Grading will be based on the correctness and efficiency of algorithms.
-Below are some details of the grading policy.
-Correct implementation and execution: 60%
-Comments and readability: 15%
-REPORT: 25%
-5. Miscellanies
-Your implementations should be your own.
-You have to work by yourself for this project (discussion is allowed).
-Measuring execution time (C++)
-You can measure execution time like below:
 #include <time.h>
 clock_t Start, Time;